AdenWhitworth/checkmate/README.md

 # Checkmate

 Welcome to the **Checkmate** project!
-This application is designed for chess enthusiasts to challenge friends, chat during matches, track their rankings, and hone their skills against various AI-powered bots.
+This application is designed for chess enthusiasts to challenge friends, chat during matches, track their rankings, solve over 3,000 interactive puzzles, and hone their skills against various AI-powered bots.
 The project is structured into three interconnected repositories, each focusing on a core aspect of the application: **Frontend**, **backend**, and **AI**.

 Explore each repository to learn more about the features, technologies, and implementation details that make Checkmate a unique and engaging chess platform.